em-cl/IoT-Project/README.md

 >DHT11

+The green areas indicate the changes in temperature and humidity,

+**Automation/triggers of the data**
-The green areas indicate the changes in temperature and humidity, the yellow and magenta lines shows the adjustable thresholds where automatic notifications are sent via mail when measurements exceeds them. the cache size "number of measurements" is adjustable.
+The yellow and magenta lines shows the adjustable thresholds where automatic notifications are sent via mail when measurements exceeds them. the cache size "number of measurements" is adjustable.
 There is a second notification handler that triggers on the  BatchSaved notification published event, that logs to debug output and console.
 ![image](https://github.com/em-cl/IoT-Project/assets/76754841/0389999e-1730-4b56-abc4-ef3c61c115da)

 >HW-040.